Acce0ss/diary-engine/README.md

 will be encoded with base64.
 Furthermore, there is support for keyword and fulltext search (eventually).

-Each book (diary) will be a directory, holding entries in subdirectories named by <year>/<month>/<day>/.
-The entries will be formatted as email messages, as defined in RFC 5322 with the exception that UTF-8 will be used for all plain text, even in the "headers".
+Each book (diary) will be a directory.
+The entries will be formatted as email messages, thus enabling reading with an email client, for simplified multimedia viewing.
+The format used is as defined in RFC 5322 with the exception that UTF-8 will be used for all plain text, even in the "headers".
 Multimedia attachments are included as defined in RFC 2045-2049 (MIME).

 Thus, example entry file would be:

 From: "Author Name" <author@domain.com>
 Date: 2000-10-10T10:00:00+02:00